-Strawberry lovers who want more than one crop of the delicious sweet berries opt for everbearing, or day-neutral cultivars.
+Strawberry lovers who want more than one crop of the delicious, sweet berries opt for everbearing, or day-neutral cultivars.
 A terrific option for a day-neutral strawberry is Seascape, which was released by the University of California in 1992.
 Read on to find out about growing Seascape strawberries and other Seascape berry info.

 What is a Seascape Strawberry?

+Seascape strawberries are small, herbaceous, perennial plants that grow to only 12-18 inches (30.5-45.5 cm).
+As mentioned, Seascape strawberries are everbearing strawberries, which means they produce their delectable fruit throughout the growing season.
+The plants bear large, firm, brilliantly red fruit in the spring, summer and fall.
 According to most Seascape berry info, these strawberries are heat tolerant and disease resistant as well as being prolific producers.
 Their shallow root systems make them suitable not only for the garden, but for container growing as well.
 They are hardy in USDA zones 4-8 and are one of the premium strawberry cultivars for growers in the northeastern U.S.

 Seascape Strawberry Care